Yano789/obsidian_notes/Classes/Database Systems/SQL.md

 	Name varchar(100),
 	Job varcher(100),
 	Salary integer
-	primary key (UserID, Car) //use only if you need a primary key! foreign key (UserID) references Payroll(UserID) //references current table key with another table "payroll" );
+	primary key (UserID, Car) //use only if you need a primary key! (if no primary key, there may be duplicates when addint) foreign key (UserID) references Payroll(UserID) //references current table key with another table "payroll" );
 ```